Inspections and Enforcement Actions

 - No water

 - Contaminated food

 - Inadequate refrigeration

-- Revocation of permit to operate: Food establishment permits may be revoked due to serious or repeated violations of any of the requirements of the Food and Food Handling Code of Fairfax County, Virginia.
+- Revocation of Permit to Operate: Food establishment permits may be revoked due to serious or repeated violations of any of the requirements of the Food and Food Handling Code of Fairfax County, Virginia.
 Prior to revocation of the permit, the permit holder will be afforded an opportunity to appeal the Health Department's decision.
 Whenever a revocation has become final, the holder of the revoked permit may submit an application for a new permit.
-However, prior to the issuance of a new permit the food establishment must meet all applicable provisions of Chapter 43.1 of the Code of Fairfax County, Virginia.
+However, prior to the issuance of a new permit the food establishment must meet all applicable provisions of the Fairfax County Food and Food Handling Code .